+If you restore data from a backup set to a source ApsaraDB for Redis instance, the data in the source instance is overwritten and cannot be restored.
+As a result, data loss may occur.
 ApsaraDB for Redis allows you to create an instance from a specified backup set.
-Data in the new instance is the same as that in the backup set.
-This feature can be applied in scenarios such as data recovery, quick business deployment, and data verification.
+The data in the new instance is the same as that in the backup set.
+This feature can be applied in scenarios such as data recovery, quick workload deployment, and data verification.

-In this example, an ApsaraDB for Redis instance is created, and you are charged the related fees.
+In this example, an ApsaraDB for Redis instance is created, and you are charged for the ApsaraDB for Redis instance.
 For more information, see Billing items and pricing.

 - Log on to the ApsaraDB for Redis console.

 - In the top navigation bar of the page, select the region where the instance is deployed.

 - On the Instances page, click the ID of the instance.

 - In the left-side navigation pane, click Backup and Recovery.